-One major drawback of existing NVMM technologies is the slow writes.
-In this paper, we have presented HiNFS, a high performance file system for non-volatile main memory.
-HiNFS buffers the lazy-persistent writes in DRAM temporarily to hide the long write latency of NVMM, while eliminating the double-copy overheads resulted from conventional buffer management by using direct access for reads and eager-persistent writes.
-Extensive evaluations on software NVMM emulators demonstrate that HiNFS significantly outperforms both traditional block-based file systems and state-of-the-art NVMM-aware file systems.
+Direct Access, which is now an overwhelming approach in persistent memory file system designs, is not a panacea.
+This is the major reason that existing persistent memory file systems suffer from slow writes.
+However, buffering can hide long write latency for lazy-persistent writes due to higher I/O performance in DRAM against NVMM.
+Our proposed HiNFS combines buffering and direct access for fine-grained file system operations.
+It buffers the lazy-persistent writes in DRAM temporarily to hide the long write latency of NVMM, while eliminating the double-copy overheads resulted from conventional buffer management by using direct access for reads and eager-persistent writes.
+Extensive evaluations demonstrate that HiNFS significantly outperforms both traditional block-based file systems and state-of-the-art NVMM-aware file systems.